abhishekarya1/Hash-Define-myNotes/content/java/misc.md

 }
 ```

 **Immutability of Keys**: Keys are nothing but instances but they must be immutable if they're being put into a set.
-This is to avoid miss (unable to find key) for instances that were added to the set previously and were modifed after the addition.
+This is to avoid _miss_ (unable to find key) for instances that were added to the set previously and were modifed after the addition.

 As a solution, we can add the modified instance again after modification and it will also be put into the set.
+But beware that if the instance has a `timestamp` member then we end up having a lot of copies of the same instance (_redundancy_) differing only by timestamp.

 ### LinkedHashMap
 It is just like a normal `HashMap` but **attaches nodes across buckets in a circular doubly-linked list fashion** using `before` and `after` links in LL node so that it can maintain ordering.
 It is not thread-safe.

 There is a dummy `Head` node which is present in the impl of `LinkedHashMap` to ensure addition of Circular DLL nodes relative to it.
-A newly inserted or accessed node is moved to the end of the list (`before` link of `Head` node).
+A newly inserted or accessed node is inserted at the end of the list (`before` link of `Head` node).
 Conversely, the least recently used (LRU) element is at the beginning of the list, just `after` the `Head` node.
+This way it follows the fashion `... -> 1 -> 2 -> 3 -> Head -> 1 -> ...`

 Ordering is preserved either by - **insertion order** or **access order**.
 Used to implement LRU cache when access ordering is enabled.